app-src/app-src/README.md

 ### Hi there 👋

-I’m Developer and exploring Cyber Security
+I’m an Android Engineer and Backend developer, I'm also exploring Cyber Security

 <h1>Connect with Me</h1>
 <p align="left">